proxmox/ceph/ceph/doc/radosgw/notifications.rst

 and the same topic can used for multiple notifications.

 REST API has been defined so as to provide configuration and control interfaces for the bucket notification mechanism.
-This API is similar to the one defined as the S3-compatible API of the `PubSub Module`_.

 .. toctree::
    :maxdepth: 1